 C)(3)(iii) Make the data from instructional improvement systems, together with statewide longitudinal data system data, available and accessible to researchers.
 Georgia has an existing web-based tool, Student Profile, that was released in 2009 and displays information at a student level for instructional improvement purposes.
 This tool is accessible by both teachers and principals at all districts and uses existing State data collections.
 Part of the RT3 funds will be used for enhancements to the Student Profile tool including development of classroom-level reports and a more user-friendly interface tailored to the type of user.
 Another portion will be used to increase the frequency and breadth of data collections.
-With improved data collection, linkages, and visualization, the Student Profile tool will provide a more complete and timely view of student performance for instructional improvement and NCLB requirements are adequately met by even the least technologically capable districts.
+With improved data collection, linkages, and visualization, the Student Profile tool will provide a more complete and timely view of student performance for instructional improvement purposes.
+New data collections, submission tools, and reporting interfaces will be managed by the State to ensure that instructional improvement and NCLB requirements are adequately met by even the least technologically capable districts.
 While the State plans to require new and more frequent data collections (including formative and benchmark assessments, extended day usage, etc.) at the LEA level, not all of the data will be passed on to the State's data warehouse for data storage and transmission efficiency reasons.